cggos/ccv/cv_docs/cameras_calib_rectify_utils.md

 ## GML C++ Camera Calibration Toolbox
 [GML Camera Calibration toolbox](http://graphics.cs.msu.ru/en/node/909) is a free functionally completed tool for cameras' calibrating.
 You can easy calculate intrinsic and extrinsic camera parameters after calibrating.

+## EasyCal Toolbox

+* The [EasyCal Toolbox](http://www.cis.upenn.edu/~kostas/tele-immersion/research/downloads/EasyCal/) can be used to calibrate a large cluster of cameras easily eliminating the need to click tediously on multiple images.

 ## Camera and Range Sensor Calibration Toolbox
 * http://www.cvlibs.net/software/calibration/